GITvoren/static-forexcourse-bootstrap/README.md

 # Forex Trading Guide (static website)
-This website is built using HTML, CSS, and Bootstrap.
+This website is built mainly using HTML, CSS, and Bootstrap.
 I hosted it on [Vercel](https://vercel.com/)

 [Live Demo](https://fxdotnotes.vercel.app/):point-left: